munibmesinovic/SurvBench/README.md

 print(f"\\nTime bins for discrete survival: {time_bins}")
 ```

-If you use `SurvBench` or its underlying data loaders in your research, please cite our AISTATS 2024 paper:
+If you use `SurvBench` or its underlying data loaders in your research, please cite our paper:

-> Munib Mesinovic, Peter Watkinson, Tingting Zhu.
-(2024). *MM-GraphSurv: Interpretable Multi-Modal Graph for Survival Prediction with Electronic Health Records*. [cite\_start]In Proceedings of the 27th International Conference on Artificial Intelligence and Statistics (AISTATS). [cite: 1, 3, 5, 15]
+> TBD